javiereguiluz/easybook/doc/easybook-doc-en/Contents/chapter2.md

   * `glossary`, consists of a set of definitions of words of importance to the work, normally alphabetized.
   * `introduction`, a beginning section which states the purpose and goals of the following writing.
   * `license`, information about the copyright holder or any other author/publisher rights that affect the book.
+  * `lof` (*list of figures*),  is an ordered list of the book images and illustrations, including their numbers and captions.
+The page in which the image is included is also shown for `pdf` type editions.
+  * `lot` (*list of tables*),  is an ordered list of the book data tables, including their numbers and captions.
+The page in which the table is included is also shown for `pdf` type editions.
+  * `lot` de *list of tables* o *lista de tablas*, muestra un listado ordenado de todas las tablas de la obra (en las ediciones de tipo `pdf` también se muestra la página en la que se encuentra la tabla).
   * `part`, used to group several related chapters or appendices.
   * `preface`, generally covers the story of how the book came into being, or how the idea for the book was developed.
   * `prologue`, *written* by the narrator or any other character in the book.
 It's an opening to a story that establishes the setting and gives background details, often some earlier story that ties into the main one, and other miscellaneous information.
   * `title`, the page at or near the front which displays book title and author, usually together with information relating to the publication of the book.
-  * `toc` or *table of contents*, a list of the parts of a book or document organized in the order in which the parts appear.
+  * `toc` (*table of contents*), a list of the parts of a book or document organized in the order in which the parts appear.

 Most of the content types don't require any other option besides `element`: